Is that a gun in your bag? Some want stiffer fines as disruptive passengers hit record - NewsBreak

 It’s against federal regulations to pack a gun in a carry-on bag.
 People who are caught are rarely prosecuted, but they can face civil penalties ranging from $1,500 to $13,910.

-At a hearing Tuesday of the House transportation-security subcommittee, which Coleman chairs, airport officials and some lawmakers argued for raising the fines.Iowa woman arrested for loaded gun at New Jersey airport
+At a hearing Tuesday of the House transportation-security subcommittee, which Coleman chairs, airport officials and some lawmakers argued for raising the fines.Southwest to resume in-flight alcohol sales after 2-year COVID-19 hiatus

 Balram Bheodari, general manager of Atlanta’s main airport said fines should rise and violators should be required to attend gun-safety classes.
 He said Congress should also consider putting violators on the federal no-fly list until they complete safety training, and suspending them from quick-screening programs such as PreCheck.